Main 14 Festivals in Barcelona to Attend

 12. Calçotada

 Calçotada is a traditional Catalan barbecue held in February and March.
 It celebrates the harvest of calçots, a type of green onion.
+So, the date depends on the harvest that year.
 This culinary event holds great cultural significance in Catalonia, where friends and families gather to enjoy grilled calçots dipped in romesco sauce, along with other grilled meats.
 The festivities are often accompanied by local wines, particularly drunk from a porró.
 Calçotada is more than just a meal; it's a lively social event that perfectly incapsulates Catalan traditions and hospitality.

 A men gathering calçots to put on the grill